 Step Action

 1. Lay the person flat

 Do not allow them to stand or walk

 If breathing is difficult, allow them to sit

 Be calm and reassuring

 Do not leave them alone

-• Seek assistance from another staff member or reliable student to locate the student's adrenaline autoinjector or the school's general use autoinjector, and the student's Individual Anaphylaxis Management Plan, stored at the campus front office for the main campus and the first aid room at the ILSP campus
+• Seek assistance from another staff member or reliable student to locate the student's adrenaline autoinjector or the school's general use autoinjector, and the student's Individual Anaphylaxis Management Plan, stored at the campus front office

-• If the student's plan is not immediately available, or they appear to be experiencing a first time reaction, follow steps 2 to 5
+If the student's plan is not immediately available, or they appear to be experiencing a first time reaction, follow steps 2 to 5

-2. Administer an EpiPen or Anapen Remove from plastic container • Form a fist around the EpiPen and pull off the blue safety release (cap) Place orange end against the student's outer mid-thigh (with or without clothing) Push down hard until a click is heard or felt and hold in place for 3 seconds Remove EpiPen Note the time the EpiPen is administered Retain the used EpiPen to be handed to ambulance paramedics along with the time of administration OR Administer an Anapen® 500, Pull off the black needle shield Pull off grey safety cap (from the red button) Place needle and firmly against the student's outer mid thigh at 00 degrees (with Place needle end firmly against the student's outer mid-thigh at 90 degrees (with or without clothing) Press red button so it clicks and hold for 3 seconds Remove Anapen ® Note the time the Anapen is administered Retain the used Anapen to be handed to ambulance paramedics along with the time of administration 3.
-Call an ambulance (000) 4.
-If there is no improvement or severe symptoms progress (as described in the ASCIA Action Plan for Anaphylaxis), further adrenaline doses may be administered every five minutes, if other adrenaline autoinjectors are available.
+2. Administer an EpiPen or Anapen

+Remove from plastic container

+• Form a fist around the EpiPen and pull off the blue safety release (cap)

+Place orange end against the student's outer mid-thigh (with or without clothing)

+Push down hard until a click is heard or felt and hold in place for 3 seconds

+Remove EpiPen

+Note the time the EpiPen is administered

+Retain the used EpiPen to be handed to ambulance paramedics along with the

+time of administration

+OR

+• Administer an Anapen [®] 500,

+Pull off the black needle shield

+Pull off grey safety cap (from the red button)

+Place needle end firmly against the student's outer mid-thigh at 90 degrees (with or without clothing)

+Press red button so it clicks and hold for 3 seconds

+Remove Anapen [®]

+Note the time the Anapen is administered

+• Retain the used Anapen to be handed to ambulance paramedics along with the

+time of administration

+3. Call an ambulance (000)

+4. If there is no improvement or severe symptoms progress (as described in the ASCIA

+Action Plan for Anaphylaxis), further adrenaline doses may be administered every five

+minutes, if other adrenaline autoinjectors are available.

 5. Contact the student's emergency contacts.